stanfordjournalism/stanford-progj-2021/README.md

 # Stanford ~ Programming in Journalism

-Sundry notes and code bits for Stanford's Programming in Journalism class (winter quarter 2021).
+Sundry notes and code bits for Stanford's Programming in Journalism class (COMM 177P/277P).

 ## Important links